JakubTesarek/dbgr/docs/source/recursive-calls.rst

         Boolean flag if DBGR should use return value from cache, if available.
 Applicable only to requests with cache turned on.
 More about it in :ref:`Cache section<caching>`. (optional)

+    :param bool silent:
+        If set to True recursive call (and all other recursive call in the tree bellow) will not print any output. (optional)

 .. code-block:: python